sagarpjpt/Game-Galaxy/README.md

   Open the project in Eclipse or IntelliJ.
   Make sure JavaFX is configured.

-- Run the GameGalaxyMain.java file from src/application/.
+- Run the Main.java file from src/application/.